abstra-app/template-credit-card-reconciliation/README.md

       ```sh
       pip install -r requirements.txt
       ```
+4. **Access Control**: The generated form is protected by default.
+For local testing, no additional configuration is necessary.
+However, for cloud usage, you need to add your own access rules.
+For more information on how to configure access control, refer to the [Abstra access control documentation](https://docs.abstra.io/concepts/access-control).

-4. **Database configuration**: Set up your database tables in Abstra Cloud Tables according to the schema defined in `abstra-tables.json`.
+5. **Database configuration**: Set up your database tables in Abstra Cloud Tables according to the schema defined in `abstra-tables.json`.

     To automatically create the table schema, follow these steps: